Addo Elephant National Park: History

+Over the years the rangers struggled with the elephants' determination to leave the farm to raid neighbouring farms, eventually constructing a barrier made of mineshaft lift cable, and tramlines donated by the Port Elizabeth City Council and City of Johannesburg, which could withstand all but the biggest elephants.

+By 1954 there were 22 elephant in the park, and in 1957 eland were introduced.
+In the 1990s, hippopotamus and rhino were introduced along with Burchell’s Zebra and warthog.
+Finally in 2003, six Kalahari lions were introduced to the park as were the first hyaenas.
+Today there are over 600 elephants in the Park.

 Expansion

 The original park has subsequently been expanded to include the Woody Cape Nature Reserve that extends from the Sundays River mouth towards Alexandria and a marine reserve, which includes St. Croix Island and Bird Island, both breeding habitat for gannets and penguins, as well as a large variety of other marine life.
 Bird Island is home to the world's largest breeding colony of gannets - about 120,000 birds - and also hosts the second largest breeding colony of African penguins, the largest breeding colony being St. Croix island.
 These marine assets form part of the plan to expand the 1,640 km2 Addo National Elephant Park into the 3,600 km2 Greater Addo Elephant National Park.
 The expanded park contains five of South Africa's seven major vegetation zones (biomes), and is also the only park to house Africa's "Big 7" (elephant, rhinoceros, lion, buffalo, leopard, whale and great white shark) in their natural habitat.